 CpDef_Output.delim=Supported separators - comma, tab

-CpDef_Output.filename=File name for output file that will be created.
-Extension is not needed: it will be added based on your choice of delim above.
+CpDef_Output.filename=File name for the output file that will be created.
+The extension is not needed: it will be added based on your choice of delim above.

 CpDef_Output.mailaddr=Email addresses, where the log file is sent once the process is completed